MindfulSoftwareLLC/flutter_bus/README.md

 Apply the FlutterBus pattern judiciously.
 It's not for everything (at least not without considerable thought and design).

-FlutterBus is best used to encapsulate UI actions into an event API.
+`FlutterBus` is best used to encapsulate UI actions into an event API.
-ThemeChangedEvent and CounterChangedEvent and are good examples.
+`ThemeChangedEvent` and `CounterChangedEvent` and are good examples.
-ThemeChangedEvent is a widget-to-widget event, it encapsulates an UI API.
+`ThemeChangedEvent` is a widget-to-widget event, it encapsulates a UI API.
-CounterChangedEvent is a "business logic" event - for the Counter app the business is changing the counter.
+`CounterChangedEvent` is a "business logic" event - for the Counter app the business is changing the counter.

 There is just one stream for all events types, so it's quite efficient.

 Consider architecting two streams for Events with two EventBuses.
-1) Use FlutterBus for events going from Widget to Widget or UI Service to Widget.
+1) Use `FlutterBus` for events going from Widget to Widget or UI Service to Widget.
 2) Use [EventBus](https://pub.dev/packages/event_bus) or
    [Dart Event Bus](https://github.com/marcojakob/dart-event-bus)
    for events going from UI service layer to the service layer from user interaction or network responses which . in turn uses the FlutterBus to announce changes.

-These two buses are near exactly the same, the difference is merely that FlutterBus is a single static bus accessible anywhere in a Flutter app.
+FlutterBus` and Dart Event Bus are near exactly the same, the difference is merely that FlutterBus is a single static bus accessible anywhere in a Flutter app.
+You can't have two `FlutterBus`'es.
+Itdoesn't make sense - there is only one UI running in one process.
-It doesn't make sense to have two FlutterBus'es when there is on one UI running in a process at once so FlutterBus is easier than provideing the bus in a widget tree.

 FlutterBus is terse and more fit to the purpose of Flutter apps:
 Compare: